 -Watch your timing.

 Ans: Therefore, instead of requesting a promotion right away, say that you have thoroughly enjoyed learning the ropes of your profession but that you feel that you are now prepared for the next challenge.
 Give your justifications and solicit feedback and opinions from your manager.
-Don’t just ask for a rise.
+Don’t just ask for a raise.

 Ans: “Hi <Name>.
 Thanks for meeting with me.
 I wanted to sit down with you to discuss the idea of a promotion.
 I’ve been with the group for 14 months now, I feel like I’m excelling at my core work, and would love the opportunity to take on more and move into a higher-level role in the organization.